mackuba/cointools/README.md

 cmcap request-network -cEUR
 ```

-You can print a list of supported fiat currencies with `cmcap --list-fiat-currencies`.
+You can print a list of supported fiat currencies with `cmcap --fiat-currencies`.

 Same things in code: